-1st Violation

-10 Days OSS and recommendation for expulsion.
-Weapon confiscated and report made to proper legal authorities
+1st Violation 10 Days OSS and recommendation for expulsion.
+Weapon confiscated and

 Denotes an ARSP eligible offense.

 Q. SUPPORT PROGRAMS

 At times support programs are available through the school and may include such services as counseling and educational/support groups.
 The purpose of the support program is to provide information and assistance to students to avoid future problems or offenses.
 If a student and parent agree to participate in the support program, the expulsion may be reduced or waived.
 If a student fails to follow through with a contractual alternative to expulsion, the student must serve the original conditions of the expulsion.